Bushcamping or caravan parks

 One problem I can see with a motorhome is getting a meal organised with ingredients spread out over benches.
 Then realising you forgot to purchase a required item from a shop several kilometres away.
 As a result, every item has to be cleared away before moving the vehicle and heading out on the road.
 Towing a vehicle behind and unhitching that to go to the shops overcomes this problem.

-Consequently, I’m not really sure which would be easier – driving in a car towing a caravan, or driving the motorhome towing a car.
+Therefore, I’m not really sure which would be easier – driving in a car towing a caravan, or driving the motorhome towing a car.
 Both obviously have advantages and disadvantages.